ossec/ossec-docs/docs/manual/output/standard-email-output.rst

 Alerts to a single E-Mail Address
 ---------------------------------

-In order to send Notification to a single address three items need to be setup with in ossec.conf
+In order to send notifications to a single address three items need to be setup within ossec.conf

 Global E-Mail address destination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The /var/ossec/etc/ossec.conf file inside the <global> section needs to have the destination email address setup along with the mail host to use if localhost is not to be used.
+The destination email address and mail host should be configured inside the
+<global> section of the /var/ossec/etc/ossec.conf.

 .. code-block:: xml